ankitshrey112/cat-images/README.md

 - **Description**: An unexpected error occurred on the server.
 - **Usage**: This status code is returned when an unexpected error occurs during the processing of the request.
 It indicates a problem on the server-side.

+### 403 Forbidden

+- **Description**: Unauthorized request to access or update a resource.
+- **Usage**: This status code is returned when the client lacks proper authorization to access or update a resource.

 Please refer to the specific API endpoints and their respective documentation for more details on the status codes they may return.